DJ Screw Was a Beat Head

 It should also be noted that the original non-screwed version is a feat of production ingenuity in its own right.
 Spice used a tiny snippet of the Jimmy Jam and Terry Lewis-produced S.O.S.
 Band selection “No One's Gonna Love You” and turned it into the ultimate backing track for his introspective, brutally honest lyrics about drugs, gangs, trauma, deceased friends, police brutality, and contemplations of suicide.

-Spice then took his enduring cut to another level by using a sample of Marvin Gaye’s timeless “Inner City Blues (Make Me Wanna Holler)” on the hook.
+Spice then enhanced his enduring cut by using a sample of Marvin Gaye’s timeless “Inner City Blues (Make Me Wanna Holler)” on the hook.
 Beat fanatics may also note that “Welcome To The Ghetto” later became a sample source in its own right, with Tupac repurposing it three separate times—most notably on the Johnny J-produced Thug Life song “Pour Out A Little Liquor.”

 In a fierce nod of approval to song’s masterful production, Screw paid homage to Spice 1 and let the beat ride out for a solid five-plus minutes before dropping the first verse, talking and cutting over the music throughout this extended opening.
 In true beat head fashion he kept the instrumental rocking for longer than the original song length before bringing in any Spice 1 vocals.